 The AEMC reports to the Council of Australian Governments (COAG) through the COAG Energy Council.
 We have two functions.
 We make and amend the national electricity, gas and energy retail rules and conduct independent reviews for the COAG Energy Council.

 This work is copyright.
 The Copyright Act 1968 permits fair dealing for study, research, news reporting, criticism and review.
 Selected passages, tables or diagrams may be reproduced for such purposes provided acknowledgement of the source is included.

 Australian Energy Market Commission

-Draft rule determination Regulation of covered pipelines 6 December 2018
+Rule determination Regulation of covered pipelines 14 March 2019